Personal tools

 Eliminates all data sets from the list of accessible data sets.

 Suppresses the error message otherwise generated when a data set that was never set is canceled.
-Useful in GO scripts for closing data sets that may have been opened in previous usage of the script.
+Useful in GO scripts for closing data sets that may or may not have been opened in previous usage of the script or elsewhere in the Ferret session.

 Note that if a grid or axis from a netCDF file is used in the definition of a LET-defined variable (e.g. LET my_X = X[g=sst[D=coads_climatology]]) that variable definition will be invalidated when the data set is canceled (CANCEL DATA coads_climtology, in the preceding example).
 There is a single exception to this behavior: netCDF files such as climtological_axes.cdf, which define grids or axes that are not actually used by any variables.
 These grids and axes will remain defined even after the data set, itself, has been canceled.
 They may be deleted with explicit use of CANCEL GRID or CANCEL AXIS.